ag-sd/medialib/README.md

 A Collection Manager built on the excellent `exiftool`, written in QT

 ## Features
 MediaLib gets out of your way and shows you metadata information that's relevant to the files you are viewing.
-However, you can leverage its powerful database tools to build large libraries of all your media with support for search, export and preview
+However, you can leverage its powerful database and SQL-like search tools to build large libraries of all your media with support for search, export and preview
 - [x] Support for different views (json, table)
 - [x] Support for different video, audio and image formats.
 For a full list of supported formats, run `exiftool -listf` on the command line